Why deadly E. coli loves leafy greens

 'A very safe food supply' overall

-The E. coli testing is based on the Food Safety Modernization Act, a set of regulations enacted in August 2015 that requires growers with a certain size farm to sample water associated with produce, Noble said.
+The E. coli testing is based on the Food Safety Modernization Act, a set of regulations enacted in the US in August 2015 that requires growers with a certain size farm to sample water associated with produce, Noble said.

 "The goal was to set up a monitoring scheme to protect the public," she said.
 The regulations are still being phased in, so some growers have begun monitoring programs but others have not.